paqtcom/graphite-design-system/packages/core/README.md

 The instructions above about [Binding Complex Data](#binding-complex-data), [Two-way Binding](#two-way-binding), and [Using a Custom Directive](#using-a-custom-directive) also apply here (except you need to do the `Vue.use(GraphiteModelDirective)` in the `graphiteds.js` plugin).

-All components are part of your bundle but only lazy-loaded by the browser when needed.
-Alternately, [cherry-pick components](#cherry-pick-components) for optimal bundle size.
-Or if you use some other bundler than webpack (because of [this issue](https://github.com/ionic-team/stencil/issues/2827)).
+Note: All components are part of your bundle, but only lazy-loaded by the browser when needed.
+This can introduce some Cumulative Layout Shift (CLS).
+Alternately, [cherry-pick components](#cherry-pick-components) for optimal bundle size, and to reduce Cumulative Layout Shift (CLS).
+Or if you want to use some other bundler than webpack (because of [this issue](https://github.com/ionic-team/stencil/issues/2827)).

-An example of this setup: https://codesandbox.io/s/graphiteds-nuxt2-example-jyvc9.
+A working example of this setup: https://codesandbox.io/s/graphiteds-nuxt2-example-jyvc9.

 ### Usage with React

-Use the [React bindings](../react/README.md), because React [does not play nice](https://custom-elements-everywhere.com/#react) with custom elements.
+We offer [React wrappers](<(../react/README.md)>) on top of `@graphiteds/core` components, because React [does not play nice](https://custom-elements-everywhere.com/#react) with custom elements, and to offer optimal DX (typings, out of the box tree-shaking, etc.).

+Note: React support for Web Components is coming, and is currently under an experimental flag.

 ### Usage with Angular